-Note that because it passes behind and under the trochlear process (peroneal tubercle) on the outside of the calcaneus, Peroneus Longus tends to create a forwards on the outside edge of the calcaneus which, unresisted, would cause the heel bone to roll inwards.
-This may be resisted by an active tibialis posterior since this muscle has a branch that attaches to the sustentaculum tali on the inside edge of the calcaneus.
+Because it passes behind and under the trochlear process (peroneal tubercle) on the outside of the calcaneus, Peroneus Longus tends to create a forwards push on the outside edge of the calcaneus which, unresisted, would cause the heel bone to roll inwards.
+This inward roll of the heel can be countered by an active Tibialis posterior since this muscle has a tendon branch that attaches to the sustentaculum tali on the inside edge of the calcaneus.

 Activating together, these two muscles can work against each other to stabilize the shin against rotation while standing.

 This can be important for muscles that act on the IT Band as well as the Sartorius, Gracilis and Semitendinosus muscles since these muscles can act from the pelvis to rotate the shin outwards or inwards.
 With the shin stabilized against rotation by the Tibialis Posterior and Peroneus Longus, these muscles have a stable foundation from which to help control the pelvis.

 Peroneus Brevis, like Peroneus Longus, attaches outside of the fibula.